 The construction of the building dates from the late eighteenth century.

 It has a room dedicated to the musical instruments of the different groups, and a courtyard where folklore is recreated, both regionally and nationally.

 They recreate the carnivals of the Colonial era, the Republic and the Revolution.

 In it you can see floats, costumes, ornaments and trophies.

 3. Museum Emilio Barcardí

-4. Park Céspedes
+4. Céspedes Park

-His construction began in 1522 and finished in 1526.
+Its construction began in 1522 and ended in 1526.

-The earthquakes of 1678, 1766, 1852 and 1932, they did that this one was partial or totally destroyed.
+The earthquakes of 1678, 1766, 1852 and 1932, caused it to be partially or totally destroyed.

 Town hall.
 This institution was founded by Diego Velázquez in 1516.